Asus PadFone

 Asus PadFone is a smartphone manufactured by Asus and released in April 2012.
 The phone is marketed with companion tablet dock and keyboard dock accessories intended to improve functionality and battery life.
 It fits into a 10-inch tablet dock.
 It is not the same as the Asus PadFone mini 4.3, revealed by Asus in December 2013 since that operates on Android 4.3 Jelly Bean and is skinned with the Asus' ZenUI.

+Industry reception

+The Asus PadFone represented an innovative hybrid design that bridged smartphone and tablet functionality.
+According to a review in CNET (2012), the device featured a 4.3-inch Super AMOLED display with a 1.5GHz dual-core Qualcomm Snapdragon S4 processor when used as a smartphone, which expanded to a 10.1-inch display with 1280×800 resolution when docked.
+TechRadar noted that while the concept was ambitious, battery life limitations and the high price point of approximately $1,300 for the complete system impacted its market adoption.
+The device ran Android 4.0 Ice Cream Sandwich, with Asus implementing custom software to manage the transition between phone and tablet modes.

 Specifications

 Hardware

 The Asus PadFone has a 4-inch WVGA (480 x 800 pixel) IPS+ LED-backlit display.
 The Asus PadFone mini has 8GB of built-in storage, an 8-megapixel 'PixelMaster' rear f/2.0 BSI camera, 2-megapixel front-facing camera, and a 4.5Wh 1170mAh non-removable polymer battery.
 The tablet dock features an 8.3Wh 2100mAh non-removable polymer battery to supplement this.

 Software

 Asus PadFone ships with Android 4.3 Jellybean.